 - Judging will be done blind and the judges will not be exposed to any identifiable information about the mead other than the category and the type of mead it is.

 - A panel of at least two judges will judge each entry according to the sub-category in which it was entered.

 - Categories may be combined if there are not enough entries in that category.

 - In the event that we combine categories, judges will be advised of the original category of the entry and will be instructed to judge the entry according to the original category.

-- Final round judges will be BJCP Certified, Commercial Mead Makers and Mead Industry Professionals.
+- Five final round judges will be either BJCP Certified, Commercial Mead Makers, or Mead Industry Professionals.

 - Gold, Silver and Bronze Medals will be awarded in each category; however the competition organizers reserve the right to combine categories for the purposes of awards if fewer than five entries are received in a given category.

 - All scoring will be done via electronic score sheets with an overall score given between 0 – 50.
 Overall feedback will be provided about the mead and the standard BJCP score sheet and system will not be used.